 The clear mandate in the 7th Amendment, given to us by our Founding Fathers (who are quoted to the sides), is under assault.
 Insurance companies, big business, and politicians blame “runaway juries” for all sorts of public ills.
-These folks advocate for “tort reform,” which is a technical word for two concepts: (1) limiting the types of lawsuits that can be filed in the first place, and (2) placing a cap on the amount a judge can award in a judgment against a wrongdoer, regardless of what a jury believes is required to fairly compensate an injured person.
+These folks advocate for “tort reform,” which is a technical word for two concepts: (1) limiting the types of lawsuits that can be filed in the first place, and (2) placing a cap on the amount a judge can allow in a judgment against a wrongdoer, regardless of what a jury believes is required to fairly compensate an injured person.

 We saw this firsthand in Arkansas in 2003, when tort reformers passed an Act with lots of unintended consequences.
 It was a poorly-written law, and the court system spent a decade sorting out the constitutional parts from the unconstitutional parts.
 In 2013, special interest groups financed by the Koch Brothers tried to sneak tort reform through the Arkansas Legislature in the form of SJR5 on two hours’ notice during a severe weather outbreak across the state.
-Lawyers from the Chaney Firm and others around the state dropped everything to attend the committee hearing in opposition to the bill, and it was defeated in committee.
+Lawyers from the Chaney Firm and others around the state dropped everything to attend the committee hearing in opposition to the bill.
+It was defeated in committee.
 The vote was close, and it shows that special interest money from the Koch brothers can buy lots of access.

 Tort reformers such as the Koch brothers have spent, literally, billions of dollars in advertising campaigns trying to convince the public that jury awards are out of control.
-Ask yourself this — How many total runaway jury awards can you name?
+Ask yourself this — How many total runaway jury verdicts can you name?
 How many in Arkansas?
 How many involving someone you know, either as a party or on the jury?

 On the other hand are two examples.
 The first is FedEx.
 FedEx is on the board of the U.S. Chamber of Commerce.
 The U.S. Chamber is a wealthy lobbying group of major corporations that actively campaigns (1) against the right to bring lawsuits and (2) for other changes in the law that would discriminate against employees.
 As a large part of their strategy, FedEx and the U.S. Chamber complain about frivolous lawsuits.
-Hypocrisy seems to know no bounds — This is the same FedEx that filed a federal lawsuit against a man for creating furniture out of FedEx boxes (see photo at left) and putting pictures of that furniture on the Internet.
+Hypocrisy seems to know no bounds — This is the same FedEx who filed a federal lawsuit against a man for creating furniture out of FedEx boxes (see photo at left) and putting pictures of that furniture on the Internet.
 If FedEx is so dead-set against frivolous lawsuits, then why is it filing federal lawsuits against its customers who make furniture out of FedEx boxes?

 The other example of “do as I say, not as I do” is one of the same Koch brothers we discussed earlier.
 Billionaire William Koch sued a California wine distributor for punitive damages, claiming that the bottles of wine he never inspected at an auction were fake.
 Koch paid $29,500 for one bottle (more than the federal poverty level for a family of 5) and $380,000 (8 times the median U.S. annual income of about $46,000) for two cases.
 Koch stated, “I absolutely can’t stand being cheated.”
-Apparently the Koch family’s hypocrisy knows no bounds: their lobbying group American Legislative Exchange Council (ALEC) has spend millions of dollars across the country for decades lobbying for draconian tort reform that would make it harder for ordinary Americans to receive compensation for their injuries.
+Apparently the Koch family’s hypocrisy knows no bounds: their lobbying group American Legislative Exchange Council (ALEC) has spend millions of dollars across the country for decades lobbying for draconian tort reform that would make it harder for ordinary Americans to receive compensation for injuries incurred through no fault of their own.
 To put this in perspective, for a billionaire, this amount of money is equivalent to $17.48 to someone making the median American income, or about the price of a bottle of wine.
 Would you sue someone over this amount?
 If the Koch brothers really hated frivolous lawsuits, would they be doing so?